-Useful life
+Asset category Useful life

-7 to 20 years
+Plant and machinery 7 to 20 years

-6 to 10 years
+Vehicles 6 to 10 years

-For the above class of assets, based on internal assessment and independent technical evaluation carried out by external valuers the Management believes that the useful lives as given above best represent the period over which the Management expects to use these assets.
+\ For the above class of assets, based on internal assessment and independent technical evaluation carried out by external valuers the Management believes that the useful lives as given above best represent the period over which the Management expects to use these assets.
 Hence the useful lives for these assets are different from the useful lives as prescribed under Part C of Schedule II to the Companies Act, 2013.